Latest News

 Club History

-For the first 15 years, performances were given in many different locations.
-In 1925, Players built their beautiful Playhouse
+theatre group.
+For the first 15 years, performances were given in any available locale.

-and invited the women to produce their shows there.
+In 1925, Players built their beautiful Playhouse.
 The Playhouse has been our home ever since.

 Eva Woodbridge Victor Scholarship Fund